vmware/photon/content/en/docs-v3/troubleshooting-guide/photon-os-general-troubleshooting/cloud-init.md

 Take a backup of **/etc/cloud/cloud.cfg.d/99-disable-networking-config.cfg** file and remove it from it's location.
 Reconfigure the machine using metadata, userdata and vendordata.
-Once the configurations are done copy the backup file to the same location.
+Once the configurations are done, copy the backup file to the same location.
 Cloud-init will push it's fallback configuration when service is restarted or rebooted and there is no local datasource to configure.
-To avoid this **/etc/cloud/cloud.cfg.d/99-disable-networking-config.cfg** file is required.
+To avoid this, **/etc/cloud/cloud.cfg.d/99-disable-networking-config.cfg** file is required.

-##Run Cloud-init Manually
+## Run Cloud-init Manually
 To run cloud-init manually, run the following commands:
 ```
 /usr/bin/cloud-init -d init  (-d for debug)